ilsochrist/Meme-Generator/README.md

 # Meme-Generator

-This a project develope to generator memes, used to study Docker, Docker compose, can use this project in any system that you like and it was developed first in Linux.
+This a project develope to generate memes, used to study Docker, Docker compose, can use this project in any system that you like and it was developed first in Linux.

 <h3>## Used tools:</h3>